Living in the Present Moment: Embracing the Now

 Benefits of Living in the Present

-Practical Ways to Embrace the Present
+Practical Ways To Embrace the Present

-1. Practice Mindfulness
+1. Practise Mindfulness

 2. Limit Distractions